nchudleigh/vimac/README.md

+# Announcement

+Vimac is now [Homerow](https://homerow.app).
+Homerow is a refined, sleeker, more performant successor of Vimac, incorporating lessons learned from it's predecessor.

 # Vimac - Productive macOS keyboard-driven navigation

 Vimac is a macOS productivity application that provides keyboard-driven navigation and control of the macOS Graphical User Interface (GUI).